koloved/BlenderRizomUVBridge/README.md

 ### Important

-The root addon folder must be named `rizomuv_bridge` for the addon to function.
+- The root addon folder must be named `rizomuv_bridge` for the addon to function.
+- Currently does not support multiple UV maps.
+(I plan to fix this at some point)

 ### How it works